GoogleCloudPlatform/istio-samples/internal-load-balancer/README.md

 ## 6 - Create a GCE Instance

-Let's create a Virtual Machine in the same project that will interact with GKE. **Note** how we've created this VM in the same region as the GKE cluster.
-This (same region) is a prerequisite for GCP resource communication via ILB.
-Also notice that `--network=default` means we're creating the GCE VM in the same VPC network as the GKE cluster.
+Now, we'll create a GCE Instance in the same project. **Note**: we will create this VM in the same region as the GKE cluster.
+This is a prerequisite for GCP resource communication via ILB.
+Also notice that `--network=default` means we're creating the GCE VM in the same VPC network as the GKE cluster, which is also using the `default` network.

 ```
 gcloud compute --project=$PROJECT_ID instances create gce-ilb --zone=us-east4-a --machine-type=n1-standard-2 --network=default